 Research Focus: Using gene editing to produce sustainable plant products

 This company recently developed an oil named SOlive.
-SOlive is a modified form of soybean and is similar to olive oil and can be used in high temperatures and for a longer period.
+SOlive is a modified form of soybean and is similar to olive oil and can be used in high temperatures and for a more extended period.
 The company is currently also developing enhanced fruit products and turf grass with the hopes of generating sustainable food material.

 Research Focus: natural and synthetic nucleases

 Inscripta is a gene editing technology company dedicated to creating the tools needed to revolutionize gene editing tools for academic and commercial customers.
 It has an enzyme engineering program instead of a particular application form which they aim to provide tools for their customers to custom create their applications.

 This biotech company has created a family of CRISPR enzymes (called MADzymes), bespoke nucleases, and a full suite of gene-editing tools (software, instruments, and reagents) that will significantly increase the speed and efficiency of precision gene editing.
 These developments will boast a high-throughput multiplexed genetic engineering platform that can synthesize enhanced bespoke enzymes for specific customer uses.

 Research Focus: CRISPR for research, therapeutics and agricultural industries

 Caribou Biosciences was founded by scientists from the University of California, Berkeley aiming to the commercialization of applications of nucleic acid modification capabilities found in CRISPR systems.
 They have been using genome editing to develop tools that provide transformative capabilities to therapeutics, biological research, agricultural biotechnology, and industrial biotechnology.
 Their mission is to develop therapies and products that would benefit society as a whole.